econoalchemist/Whirlpool/05_Whirlpool-Post-Mix-Spending.md

 ![](assets/wp01.png)

-Here is another way to look at the same Whirlpool CoinJoin transaction, as a table listing the liklihood of value transfer between input and output.
+Here is another way to look at the same Whirlpool CoinJoin transaction, as a table listing the likelihood of value transfer between input and output.

 <p align="center">
   <img src="assets/wp12.png">